NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 ## Users who already have an Okta account

-Record a vaccination (RAVS), like some other NHS services, used Okta to sign users in securely.
+Record a vaccination (RAVS), like some other NHS services, usee Okta to sign users in securely.

-If you already have an Okta account, you will get a welcome email from RAVS, telling you how to log in using your Okta username and password.
+If you already have an Okta account, you will get a welcome email telling you how to log in to RAVS using your Okta username and password.

 Your Okta username will be the email address used to sign up to RAVS.
-If you cannot remember your passoword, you'll have the option to reset it when you try to log in.

-If you have not used Okta in the past 6 months, you may not be able to reset your password.
-In that case, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58).
+If you've forgotten your password, you'll have the option to reset it.
+If that does not work, it may be your Okta account as been suspended if you have not used it for 6 months.
+In that case, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58) and ask them to reset your password.

 ## Users who do not have an Okta account